smartiniOnGitHub/fastify-cloudevents/README.md

 fastify.listen(3000)
 ```

 In the [example](./example/) folder there are some simple server scripts
-that uses the plugin (inline but it's the same using it from npm registry),
+that uses the plugin (inline but it's the same using it from npm registry):
-`example` is a simple one, and `example-enhanced` is a more complex sample
+- `example` is a simple one
+- `example-enhanced` is a more complex sample
-to show even how to raise own events (normal an errors).
+  to show even how to raise own events (normal an errors)

 ## Requirements